 Tell students the goal of this activity is to practice assertiveness to achieve a goal.
-You will name a number and students will count from one to the named number by saying the next number, but only one person can say a number at a time.
-If two or more people say a number at the same time, the counting goes back to one.
+You will name a number, and students will count from 1 to the named number by saying the next number, but only one person can say a number at a time.
+If two or more people say a number at the same time, the counting goes back to 1.
 Start the game with a smaller number.
 Try a few rounds.

 Tell students the goal of this activity is to practice assertiveness to achieve a goal.
-You will name a number and students will counting from one to the named number by saying the next number, but only one person can say a number at a time.
-If two or more people say a number at the same time, the counting goes back to one.
+You will name a number, and students will count from 1 to the named number by saying the next number, but only one person can say a number at a time.
+If two or more people say a number at the same time, the counting goes back to 1.
 Start the game with a smaller number.
 Try a few rounds.

-Hello, Third Graders!
+Hello, Fifth Graders!

 We have had a busy week and learned so much about each other.
-As we talk today about what kind of classroom we want together, start thinking about how rules help us have a positive school community.
+As we talk today about what kind of classroom we want, start thinking about how rules help us have a positive school community.
 Be ready to share.

 Read the message together with students.
 Ask students to share rules that are used in the school and classroom.
-Reflect on how the rules for Group Counting may have been frustrating but helped us to achieve our goal.
-Rules in school can be frustrating, but they will help us achieve our learning goals.
+Reflect on how the rules for Group Counting may have been frustrating but helped them to achieve their goal.
+Rules in school can be frustrating, but they will help them achieve their learning goals.

-Hello, Third Graders!
+Hello, Fifth Graders!

 We have had a busy week and learned so much about each other.
-As we talk today about what kind of classroom we want together, start thinking about how rules help us have a positive school community.
+As we talk today about what kind of classroom we want, start thinking about how rules help us have a positive school community.
 Be ready to share.

 Read the message together with students while they remain muted.
 Ask students to share rules that are used in the school and classroom.
-Reflect on how the rules for Group Counting may have been frustrating but helped us to achieve our goal.
-Rules in school can be frustrating, but they will help us achieve our learning goals.
+Reflect on how the rules for Group Counting may have been frustrating but helped them to achieve their goal.
+Rules in school can be frustrating, but they will help them achieve their learning goals.

-- Continue to build and foster connections and a sense of safety - Strengthen and support established relationships - Nurture the positive community through building a continued repertoire of shared experiences
+- · Continue to build and foster connections and a sense of safety - Strengthen and support established relationships - Nurture the positive community through building a continued repertoire of shared experiences